Incident Action Plan

 • An after hours on-call specialist will return your call within 60 minutes

-A lockdown procedure is required when an emergency situation requires restricting people from entering or leaving a building or area freely.
+A lockdown procedure is required when an emergency requires restricting people from entering or leaving a building or area freely.
 The notification of a lockdown condition is made by ExcellusAlert!, available overhead public address systems, and if necessary in-person by the Incident Management Team or their designees.
 Unless otherwise directed, all persons hearing a lockdown notification should follow the following Lockdown Procedures:

 • Stay Inside!
 Do not leave the building unless an imminently dangerous situation arises inside.
 If outside, seek shelter in the nearest building.